nbonatsakis/NBSoundCloudActivity/README.md

 #Setup
 ***
-First, clone or download the Git repository to your local disk.
+Otherwise, clone or download the Git repository to your local disk.

 The sample project uses [CocoaPods](http://www.cocoapods.org) to manage dependencies, so you'll need to install it and run the following command within the project root directory to get the dependent code